The Man Who Killed Don Quixote: Later attempts (2003–16)

-On 9 June 2015, Gilliam obtained a deal with Amazon Studios to release the film theatrically, followed by a streaming Amazon début.
+On 9 June 2015, Gilliam obtained a deal with Amazon Studios to release the film theatrically, followed by a streaming Amazon debut.
 Gilliam said of the deal: "I'm intrigued by their way of doing it.
 They go into the cinemas first and then a month or two afterwards they go into streaming.
 And I think that's good because you get a chance to see it on the big screen, and yet I know that more people have seen my films on DVD than they have in the cinemas and that's the reality of life now."
 In September 2015, the film's production was suspended once again, due to Hurt being diagnosed with pancreatic cancer shortly before filming.
 He eventually died from his cancer on 25 January 2017.
 Gilliam paid homage to him on Facebook, stating, "Sadly, the earthly marvel that was John Hurt has departed us.
 Two years ago, he and I were off to make The Man Who Killed Don Quixote when he was diagnosed with a particularly evil brand of cancer.
 Despite the terrible prognosis he was determined to carry on working.
 And he did.
 Right to the final curtain.
 In the end, cancer was the windmill that he couldn't defeat.
 John was not just a phenomenal actor, but a wickedly wonderful human being.
 I felt honoured to be a friend."
 That same year, original Quixote portrayer Jean Rochefort also died.
 Gilliam also paid homage to him: "When I saw him a couple of years ago he seemed to be growing younger, not older.
 I imagined that, like Quixote, he was capable of living forever.
 That he should be gone is unbelievably sad.
 Farewell, Jean."